alvinnws/advent-of-code/2025/README.md

 What started as a desire to make nice looking OOP code turned into ugly half-OOP half-functional code.
 I remembered the UFDS but forgot the implementation, only to improvise, fail and turn back to searching the implementation and frankensteining the result.
 Ouch.
 ### Day 9
 Part 1 was easy enough, brute force and sort areas.
 Part 2...
 I couldn't make a working algo that fits the general case, so I started cheesing the problem by plotting the graph and observing patterns.
 I narrowed the possible points by eliminating cases which didnt fit the pattern, then sorted the remaining ~600 possible shapes visually.
 Plot each graph starting with the largest area, then take the first which does not exceed the boundary.
 The failed algo has been left in the part 2 code.
+A few days later, I was able to solve part 2 without hardcoding parts of the solution!
 ### Day 10
 Part 1 was easy.
 As for part 2, well I initially tried brute-forcing, of course, but that wouldn't work.
 My next thoughts were relating to linear algebra, specifically matrices with A*B=C, where we solve for B. However, the knowledge I had for such cases were specifically for square matrices, and general shapes were more difficult to solve.
 I later stumbled upon a [reddit post](https://www.reddit.com/r/adventofcode/comments/1pk87hl/2025_day_10_part_2_bifurcate_your_way_to_victory/) which did not require math solvers to reach a solution.
 This method was much more elegant in my view as it relates to part 1, and does not require external packages/solvers.